Brufico/RepData_PeerAssessment1/PA1_template.md

 medstep1 <- median(nonatsteps$steps)
 ```

-Considering all (non-missing) number of steps , the median number of steps in a day is 10765, and the mean 10766.19
+Considering all (non-missing) number of steps , the median number of steps in a day is $10765$, and the mean $10766.19$

 ## What is the average daily activity pattern?

 Here we first plot the daily activity pattern.
-The dataframe created in the process is named `nonamsteps` and will be useful later, when inmutting values
+The dataframe created in the process is named `nonamsteps` and will be useful later, when inputting values

 ```r